 Monday Accident & Lessons Learned: UK RAIB Releases Report – Dangerous occurrence involving track workers, near Roydon station, Essex 16 July 2012

-At approximately 13:43 hrs on Monday 16 July 2012, train 2H33, the 13:04 hrs service from Cambridge to London Liverpool Street was approaching a bridge just north of Roydon station, Essex, at a speed of 62 mph (100 km/h).
-As it did so, two track workers had to run from the bridge in order to avoid being struck by the train.
+At approximately 13:43 hrs on Monday 16 July 2012, train 2H33, the 13:04 hrs service from Cambridge to London Liverpool Street, was approaching a bridge just north of Roydon station, Essex, at a speed of 62 mph (100 km/h).
+As it did so, two track workers had to run from the bridge to avoid being struck by the train.
 The last of these track workers got clear of the railway line around two seconds before the train passed them.

 The system of work implemented by the COSS had been issued by a planner, who had selected it as an appropriate system based on his knowledge of the location and his previous experience of working on the track.
 It is possible that this incident could have been avoided had the planner sought approval for the system from a more senior person before it was issued, as is required by Network Rail’s standards.

 The inexperience of the COSS and the group in implementing this type of system of work was an underlying factor in the accident.
-The short time-frame in which the work was planned and the experience of the planner were also possible underlying factors.
+The short time frame in which the work was planned and the experience of the planner were also possible underlying factors.

 As a result of the investigation, the RAIB has identified two key learning points.
 These concern the need to keep the late planning of work to a minimum and for persons undertaking the duties of a COSS to follow the requirements of Network Rail’s standards when issued with a system of work on the same shift that a task is to be undertaken.